Starcounter/Docs/docs/database-classes.md

 Many-to-many relations are best modelled using an **association class**.

 Let's say we want to model many-to-many relation of **share ownership**, as understood as a relation between `Person` and `Company` entities such that a single person can hold multiple shares in multiple companies, and a single company can have multiple shareholders.
-For this, let's use the association class `HoldsShares`.
+For this, let's use the association class `ShareOwnership`.
 We can then make queries to this database class to calculate useful information in `Person` and `Company` that is exposed using computed properties.
-Lastly, we make sure that indexes are registered for the `Owner` and `Equity` properties of `HoldsShares` since we will be quering them a lot.
+Lastly, we make sure that indexes are registered for the `Owner` and `Equity` properties of `ShareOwnership` since we will be quering them a lot.

 ```csharp
 using Starcounter.Database;